squarebracket/subgit-move-handler/README.md

 If you're not following SVN best practices, you can provide the `--complex` flag, which will prompt you for the SVN path location details for every branch.
 This flag implies `--pick`.

-# Step-by-step
+# Step-by-step Guide

-Before you use this script on your production repos, I *strongly* recommend testing it using a copy of both the svn repo and the git repo.
+Before you use this script on your production repos, I **strongly** recommend testing it using a copy of both the svn repo and the git repo.
 While I am pretty confident that this script will work without issue, I can't say I tested it in a wide variety of situations.

-*Step 1*: Disable subgit on the remote repository by doing `subgit uninstall /path/to/repo.git`.
+**Step 1**: Disable subgit on the remote repository by doing `subgit uninstall /path/to/repo.git`.
 Don't use the `--purge` option, as it will wipe away sync information that we want to keep.

-*Step 2*: Clone the remote repo locally.
+**Step 2**: Clone the remote repo locally.

-*Step 3*: Run the script from inside the local repo.
+**Step 3**: Run the script from inside the local repo.
 It will ask you for the following information:

 - The SVN revision number when the move happened, WITHOUT the r (e.g. `4457`)
 - The git-formatted commit date-time of the SVN move (e.g. `Fri, 18 Nov 2016 21:53:48 +0000`)